Dyspnea: Definition, Causes, and Successful Treatment By Dr. Artour Rakhimov, Alternative Health Educator and Author

-Dyspnea (pronounced as "disp-ne´ah") is characterized as being unable to take a satisfying deep inspiration.
+Dyspnea (pronounced as "disp-neah") is most accurately defined as being unable to take a satisfying deep inspiration (or shortage of air).
 This weird definition was likely invented by proponents of breathing more air (as if breathing more than the medical norm provides health benefits).
 Even large official websites promote this implication related to goodness of breathing more air at rest.

 Chronic hyperventilation (or overbreathing) leads to alveolar hypocapnia (CO2 deficiency) which is normal in people with heart disease, asthma, COPD, cancer, cystic fibrosis, diabetes, pregnancy and many other conditions.
 Low brain oxygenation (see the brain image above) is the known effect of overbreathing.

 Healthy, normal breathing is imperceptible or unperceivable since it is very small (500 ml for tidal volume, 10-12 breaths/min, and 6 L/min for minute ventilation at rest for a 70-kg person).
-In contrast, dyspneic patients have over 12 L/min (double the norm) for their ventilation rates and over 18 breaths/min for respiratory frequency at rest.
-This simple ideas are unknown to most doctors.
-This is reflected in the Wikipedia article devoted to dyspnea: click here.
+In contrast, dyspneic patients have over 12 L/min (double the norm) for their ventilation rates and over 18 breaths/min for the respiratory frequency at rest.
+These simple ideas are unknown to most doctors.

-Hyperventilation leads to greatly increased work of breathing due to large minute ventilation rates.
+Hyperventilation (the major single cause of dyspnea) leads to greatly increased work of breathing due to large minute ventilation rates.
 But there are other effects as well.
-For example, alveolar hyperventilation always leads to cell hypoxia (regardless of ventilation-perfusion ratio).
+For example, alveolar hyperventilation always leads to cell hypoxia (regardless of the ventilation-perfusion ratio).